-Acer unleashes its 2023 Predator and Nitro gaming laptops
+Acer unleashes its Predator and Nitro gaming laptops for 2023

-(Pocket-lint) - Acer has revealed four new gaming laptops as part of its CES 2023 presentation.
+Acer has revealed four new gaming laptops as part of its CES 2023 presentation.

 As you might expect, the new models benefit from the latest Intel 13th Gen mobile processors and Nvidia RTX 40-series GPUs.